 - Explain emergency planning concepts and implementation strategies for response and prevention.

 - Describe the components of an integrated emergency management system, including the role of the managers and key organizations and explain historical events that impacted on its development and processes for assessing threat.

-- Identify and describe hazard mitigation strategies, including coordinated community responses and resources.
+- Discuss hazard mitigation strategies, including coordinated community responses and resources.

-- Describe methods for managing emergency incidents including command, control, and coordination of response.
+- Evaluate methods for managing emergency incidents including command, control, and coordination of response.

 The following is the suggested course sequence by term.
 Please keep in mind:

 - The course sequence is laid out by suggested term and may be affected when students enter the program at different times of the year.

 - Initial course placement is determined by current district placement measures and/or completion of 100-200 level course and/or program requirements.